 Developer tools: From actions to state changes, developers can track everything going on in the application in real-time.

 Community and ecosystem: Redux has a huge community behind it which makes it even more captivating to use.
 A large community of talented individuals contribute to the betterment of the library and develop various applications with it.

 Ease of testing: Redux’s code is mostly functions which are small, pure and isolated.
 This makes the code testable and independent.

 Organization: Redux is precise about how code should be organized, this makes the code more consistent and easier when a team works with it.

 - When using React’s createClass() method, we pass in an object as an argument.
 So we can write a component using createClass that looks like this:

 - Using an ES6 class to write the same component is a little different.
 Instead of using a method from the react library, we extend an ES6 class that the library defines, Component.

-17. What are controlled components?
+17. What are the controlled components?

 - In HTML, form elements such as typically maintain their own state and update it based on user input.
 When a user submits a form the values from the aforementioned elements are sent with the form.
 With React it works differently.
-The component containing the form will keep track of the value of the input in it’s state and will re-render the component each time the callback function e.g. onChange is fired as the state will be updated.
+The component containing the form will keep track of the value of the input in it’s the state and will re-render the component each time the callback function e.g. onChange is fired as the state will be updated.
 A form element whose value is controlled by React in this way is called a “controlled component”.

 - With a controlled component, every state mutation will have an associated handler function.
 This makes it straightforward to modify or validate user input.